wr0om/susCoin/README.md

 susCoin (or SUS) is a new and innovative coin that uses the Ethereum network (only the Ropsen test network for now).

-Proof of concept (Sending some SUS to another adress):
+Proof of concept (Sending some SUS to another address):

 ![image](https://user-images.githubusercontent.com/59180254/120929783-1664f600-c6f3-11eb-9d04-0d1bbf541b5a.png)